dividor/costorm-ui/README.md

    http://localhost:5001
    ```

-3. Enter a research topic in the input field and click "Start Research"
+3. Enter a research topic in the input field and click "Start Research".
+An example research topic might be "humanitarian response place name disambiguation"

-4. Engage with the AI in the chat interface to refine your research topic
+4. Engage with the AI in the chat interface to refine your research topic.
+You can enter your contribution any time.

+A followup to the example topic, when the AI asks about technologies, could be ...

+"A blockchain (e.g., Ethereum or Hyperledger Fabric) can host an authoritative, consensus-based registry of geospatial identifiers, creating an immutable ledger of disambiguated place references.
+A decentralized ledger for geographic disambiguation, combined with off-chain spatial indexes."

 5. Once the research is complete, the application will display the final article with citations